evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 # Column metric generator

 It works the same way for metrics.
+In this case, you should use `generate_column_metrics` function.

 **Example**: generate multiple metrics for all the columns in the list with the same parameter.